scheuclu/scheuclu.github.io/content/posts/statistic_lies.md

 The bar charts show the distribution of male and female applications.
 The black line shows the acceptance ratio per department.
 If you will, the "difficulty" of getting into any of these appartments.

 In essence, males and females have drastically different preference in their choice of study department.
 So, while female applicants are favoured in every single department, the vast majority of them applied to the very competitive departments with very low acceptance ratios.
 Males on the other hand, stongly favoured the "easy" departments.
 In Berkleys case, those were the engineering departments.
-So, even though males were still disadvantaged there, the fact that so many of them applied to department A and B, leads to there being more men in the university overall.
+So, even though males were still disadvantaged percentage-wise, the fact that so many of them applied to department A and B, leads to there being more men in the university overall.

 {{< plotly json="/plots/simpsons.json" height="400px" >}}